Multipole Semantic Attention: A Fast Approximation of Softmax Attention for Pretraining: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Hessian research priority programme LOEWE within the project ``WhiteBox''.
-It benefited from the Federal Ministry for Research, Technology and Space (BMFTR) project ``XEI: Extremely Efficient Inference for Large Context Length'' (XEI), project identification number 01IS24079B.
+This work was supported by the Hessian research priority programme LOEWE within the project ``WhiteBox'', and the Aleph Alpha Collaboration Lab 1141.
+It benefited from the Federal Ministry for Research, Technology and Space (BMFTR) project ``XEI: Extremely Efficient Inference for Large Context Length'' (XEI), project identification number 01IS24079B, and from funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-3057.
+We thank Manuel Brack, Moritz Willig, Felix Friedrich, Felix Divo, Florian Busch, and Rubin H\"arle for helpful discussions and feedback on the manuscript.